-The Audit and Standards Committee has considered the Mid-Year Prudential Indicators and Treasury Management monitoring report at its meeting of 17th November 2016 and recommends to Council:
+The Audit and Standards Committee is recommended:

-1. That the updated Prudential Indicators and Investment Limits, as shown at Appendix B of this report, be approved.
+- 1. To scrutinise the Mid-Year Prudential Indicators and Treasury Management monitoring report; and - 2.
+To recommend to Council that the updated Prudential Indicators and Investment Limits, as shown at Appendix B of this report, be approved.